-The highest scientific honor and responsibility we bestow on our researchers is the designation of RTI Fellow.
-Chosen for their potential as well as their accomplishments, Fellows are leaders who integrate the best of our scientific talent into our business strategy and enhance the impact of our research on society.
+The designation of RTI Fellow is the highest scientific honor and responsibility RTI bestows on its staff.
+Chosen for their potential as well as their accomplishments, Fellows are distinguished scientists striving to build a better global future by conducting high-impact research, mentoring the next generation of scientific leaders, and fostering the culture of inclusive and innovative science at RTI.
 To qualify for the RTI Fellow Program, candidates must have demonstrated a record of substantial scientific achievement and leadership.

 • Identify and pursue research projects in their areas of expertise